halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 Aside from that, the frontend functionality is pretty limited.
 You can use the UP and DOWN arrows on your keyboard to navigate to different text panels.
 At this stage, the content does not reveal much, so we can save this for later.

 Let's try to understand the API.
-The frontend does not reveal anything about where the routes exist, so you will need to test the route names with some common API patterns.
+The frontend does not reveal anything about where the routes exist, so you will need to test the route names with some [common API naming conventions](https://gist.github.com/yassineaboukir/8e12adefbd505ef704674ad6ad48743d).
 In this case, here are the locations:
 - `http://IP_ADDRESS/yaml`
 - `http://IP_ADDRESS/api/nostromo`
 - `http://IP_ADDRESS/api/nostromo/mother`